Houston Unfair Trade Practices Attorneys

 - Taking advantage of a disaster declared by the Governor.

 Our team brings decades of experience representing businesses and protecting their best interests.
-If you would like to learn more about our services, contact us.
+If you would like to learn more about our services and submitting a DTPA claim, contact us.

 Whether you are facing or need to file a lawsuit over unfair trade practices, our lawyers at Hawash Cicack & Gaston LLP can provide you with a unique perspective and reliable and efficient counsel to protect your rights throughout the legal process.
 We take great pride in providing our clients with individualized, action-driven representation that is backed by decades of practical experience.